tomas-abrahamsson/gpb/README.md

   rebar clean compile eunit doc xref
 * If you add a feature, test cases are most welcome, so that the feature won't get lost in any future refactorization
+* Use a git branch for your feature.
+This way, the git history will look better in case there is need to refetch.